parlance-labs/langfree/README.md

 curation tools, so you can add features like:

 - connectivity to data sources beyond LangSmith.
-- data transformations of runs using code.
+- customized data transformations of runs.
-- ability to route, tag and annotate data in custom ways.
+- ability to route, tag and annotate data in special ways.
 - … etc.

 Furthermore,`langfree` provides a handful of [Shiny for